fog/fog/lib/fog/rackspace/docs/getting_started.md

 ## Requirements

+### Ruby

 Fog officially supports Ruby 1.9.3, 1.9.2, and 1.8.7 (also known as Matz Ruby Interpreter or MRI).
 While not officially supported, fog has been known to work with Rubinus and JRuby.

 Ruby 1.9.3 is suggested for new projects.
 For information on installing Ruby please refer to the [Ruby download page](http://www.ruby-lang.org/en/downloads/).

+### RubyGems

+RubyGems is required to access the fog gem.
+For information on installing rubygems, please refer to [rubygems download page](http://rubygems.org/pages/download).

+### Bundler (optional)

+Bundler helps manage gem dependancies and is recommended for new projects.
+For more information about bundler, please refer to the [bundler documentation](http://gembundler.com/).

 ## Credentials